linuxlabz/Privoxy-Shadowsocks/README.md

 We will:

-1.Update Ubuntu And Install The Prerequisites 2.Install Shadowsocks Python Server
+1. Update Ubuntu And Install The Prerequisites
+2. Install Shadowsocks Python Server
-3.Configure Shadowsocks
+3. Configure Shadowsocks
-4.Install Privoxy
+4. Install Privoxy
-5.Configure Privoxy
+5. Configure Privoxy
-6.Start The Servers
+6. Start The Servers
-7.Tuning Ubuntu for network performance
+7. Tuning Ubuntu for network performance
-8.Using Shadowsocks Client
+8. Using Shadowsocks Client
-9.Using Privoxy HTTP(S)
+9. Using Privoxy HTTP(S)

 ## Configure Puplic and Local Shadowsocks server